SUI-Components/adevinta-spain-components/components/react/hooks/README.md

 ### useLegacyState

-Hook that provides a similar state management approach to the old `this.setState`.
-Useful to manage complex states that would cause unnecessary renders if divided into multiple useState hooks.
+Hook that provides a similar state management approach to the old `this.setState` from a class.

+Useful to cover quick functional migrations in components with complex states that would cause unnecessary renders if simply divided into lots of useState hooks.

+If you apply this when migrating to a functional component, please take in mind that you may later rethink the strategy of its state.

 ```js
 import {useLegacyState} from '@schibstedspain/sui-react-hooks'